jschmidtnj/Interactive-Lab-Hub/Lab 6/README.md

 </p>

 The second step to achieving our great enlightenment is to run `color.py`.
 We have talked about this sensor back in Lab 2 and Lab 4, this script is similar to what you have done before!
-Remember to ativate the `circuitpython` virtual environment you have been using during this semester before running the script:
+Remember to activate the `circuitpython` virtual environment you have been using during this semester before running the script:

  ```
  (circuitpython) pi@ixe00:~ Interactive-Lab-Hub/Lab 6 $ python color.py